ucsf-wynton/wynton-website-hpc/docs/hpc/howto/install-from-source.md

 g++: error: unrecognized command line option '-std=gnu++17'
 ```

 From this error message (`-std=c++17`), we can see that we need a compiler that requires C++17, From <https://gcc.gnu.org/projects/cxx-status.html#cxx17>, we see that we need at least GCC 7, or possibly even GCC 8.
-Newer version of compilers are available via the 'devtoolset' [CentOS Software Collections (SCLs)].
+Newer version of compilers are available via the 'devtoolset' [Software Collections (SCLs)].
 The easiest way to access these is via the `scl-devtoolset` modules in the [CBI software repository], e.g.

 ```sh
 [alice@{{ site.devel.name }} ~]$ module load CBI scl-devtoolset/8